json-schema-org/json-schema-spec/jsonschema-core.md

 type of the instance is not of the type targeted by the keyword, the instance is considered to conform to the assertion.

-For example, the `maxLength` keyword from the companion [validation vocabulary](#json-schema-validation): will only restrict certain strings (that are too long) from being valid.
+For example, the `maxLength` keyword will only restrict certain strings (that are too long) from being valid.
 If the instance is a number, boolean, null, array, or object, then it is valid against this assertion.

 This behavior allows keywords to be used more easily with instances that can be of multiple primitive types.
-The companion validation vocabulary also includes a `type` keyword which can independently restrict the instance to one or more primitive types.
-This allows for a concise expression of use cases such as a function that might return either a string of a certain length or a null value:
+The companion Validation specification also includes a `type` keyword which can independently restrict the instance to one or more primitive types.
+This allows for a concise expression of use cases such as a function that might return either a string of a certain length or a null
+value:

 ```jsonschema
 {